AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 Inside proven |SPARK| code, no run-time errors of the kinds that |GNATprove|
 targets can be raised (see :ref:`Avoiding Errors to Enhance Portability` for details), provided the analysis assumptions are respected.
-See section :ref:`Managing Assumptions` for the complete list of assumptions.
+See section :ref:`Managing Assumptions` for more details on assumptions.
 In such proven code, it is possible to remove run-time checking as described in section :ref:`Safe Optimization of Run-Time Checks`.

 Note that |GNATprove|'s analysis does not detect possible run-time errors